Extra-Departmental UF Funding

 - American Academy in Rome.
 Rome Prize fellowships are designed for emerging artists and for scholars in the early or middle stages of their careers.
 Preference will be given to applicants for whom research time in Italy, and especially in the city of Rome, is essential, and who have not had extensive prior experience there.

 - American Association for the Advancement of Science.
-For over three decades the AAAS Science & Technology Fellowships have provided scientists and engineers with unique opportunity to apply their knowledge and skills to national and international issues in the federal policy realm, while learning first-hand about establishing and implementing policy.
+For over three decades the AAAS Science and Technology Fellowships have provided scientists and engineers with unique opportunity to apply their knowledge and skills to national and international issues in the federal policy realm while learning first-hand about establishing and implementing policy.

 - American Council of Learned Societies (ACLS).
 ACLS offers fellowships and grants in more than a dozen programs for research in the humanities and related social sciences at the doctoral and postdoctoral levels.

 - American Institute of Indian Studies.
-A cooperative, non-profit organization of fifty-nine American colleges and universities that supports the advancement of knowledge and understanding of India, its people and culture.
+A cooperative, non-profit organization of 59 American colleges and universities that supports the advancement of knowledge and understanding of India, its people and culture.

 - American Institute of Pakistan Studies.
 Its mission is to encourage and support research on issues relevant to Pakistan and the promotion of scholarly exchange between the United States and Pakistan.

 - American-Scandinavian Foundation.
 The American-Scandinavian Foundation (ASF) promotes international understanding through educational and cultural exchange between the United States and Denmark, Finland, Iceland, Norway and Sweden.